 - 1 cup jam raspberry or strawberry work best

-- In a large bowl beat the cream cheese, butter, sugar and vanilla until smooth
+- In a large bowl beat the cream cheese, butter, sugar and vanilla until smooth and fluffy

 - Add flour, baking soda and pecans and mix well

-- Preheat oven to 350 degrees F
+- Preheat oven to 350°F